Terms, conditions and medical guidance and FAQs

 Thank you for booking your ocean activities with us, you’re in for an excellent time!
 To make your experience as smooth as possible, we have prepared the following info:

-Start time: Please arrive at the Surf Sanctuary at the time agreed.
+Start time: Please arrive at the Surf Sanctuary at the time you are booked in for.
 We schedule start times according to tides and allow time for changing into wetsuits etc…

 Please bring: A towel and bathing costume or similar to wear under the wetsuits.
 Everything else (wetsuit, surfboard, personal protection equipment etc…) is provided and included in the cost of your lesson.

-Facilities: There are changing rooms, showers, loos and secure storage for personal items at the surf school.
+Facilities: There are changing rooms, showers and loos at the surf school.

 Ocean sports by nature are dependent on conditions.
 Each of our senior instructors has over ten years’ experience in coaching ocean sports across a broad spectrum of conditions in many different locations to a vast cross section of the population.
 It is our area of expertise and our first concerns are your safety, and enjoyment.

-Factors such as rain, gloomy skies, mist, wind, choppy seas, chilly air and so on are well within our normal operating procedures, and very much a part of the Cornish surfing experience (if we didn’t surf on these days, we’d probably never get in).
+Factors such as rain, gloomy skies, mist, wind, choppy seas, chilly air and so on are well within normal operating procedures for surf coaching and very much a part of the Cornish surfing experience (if we didn’t surf on these days, we’d probably never get in).
 As such, we use high quality C Skins 5mm wetsuits all year round, with the addition of boots, gloves and hoods in the off season.
 Warmth is assured.

 We have two teaching locations: Fistral Beach and nearby Towan Beach.
 Most lessons are run at Fistral.
 We use Towan when conditions become too strong at Fistral as it is far more sheltered there (it often goes completely flat during summer months).